aws/aws-cdk/packages/@aws-cdk/aws-lambda-python/README.md

 All other properties of `lambda.Function` are supported, see also the [AWS Lambda construct library](https://github.com/aws/aws-cdk/tree/master/packages/%40aws-cdk/aws-lambda).

 ## Python Layer

+You may create a python-based lambda layer with `PythonLayerVersion`.
+If `PythonLayerVersion` detects a `requirements.txt` or `Pipfile` or `poetry.lock` with the associated `pyproject.toml` at the entry path, then `PythonLayerVersion` will include the dependencies inline with your code in the layer.

 Define a `PythonLayerVersion`: